Altinn/altinn-studio-docs/content/notifications/architecture/notifications/_index.en.md

 ## Build & deploy

 ### Web API
-  - Build and Code analysis are done by an [Github action](https://github.com/Altinn/altinn-notifications/actions)
+  - Build and Code analysis runs in a [Github workflow](https://github.com/Altinn/altinn-notifications/actions)
   - Build of the image is done in an [Azure Devops Pipeline](https://dev.azure.com/brreg/altinn-studio/_build?definitionId=383)
   - Deploy of the image is enabled with Helm and implemented in an [Azure Devops Release pipeline](https://dev.azure.com/brreg/altinn-studio/_release?_a=releases&view=all&definitionId=49)